The Blockchain Execution Dilemma: Optimizing Revenue XOR Fair Ordering: Performance Evaluation

+The strongest assumption in our model is the availability of accurate execution-time estimates.
+To evaluate robustness to prediction errors, we repeated our experiments with perturbed execution times.
+Transactions were sequenced using the original execution times as predictions, but executed using perturbed values.
+Perturbations were generated by multiplying each execution time by a log-normal random variable: for each transaction, we sampled $X \sim \mathcal{N}(0,\,0.347^2)$ and used $e^X$ as the scaling factor, yielding a $2\sigma$ range of approximately $[0.5, 2]$.
+This configuration matches realistic prediction errors reported by Lima Cabral et al.~\cite{predictin_gas_price}, corresponding to an average absolute error of about $28\%$.

 Both the sustained congestion and the spike in congestion scenarios were tested with the addition of perturbation for both datasets.
-The sustained congestion for Sui seen in Figure~\ref{Validator profit under heavy load Sui preturbed} and congestion spike for Sui and Ethereum seen in Figures~\ref{Number of deffered txs under a spike Sui preturbed} and~\ref{Number of deffered txs under a spike Ethereum preturbed} showed no statistically significant difference in speed of congestion clearance compared to the non-perturbed case.
-The sustained congestion for Ethereum seen in Figure~\ref{Validator profit under heavy load ETH preturbed} shows that the genetic sequencers performed worse compared to their performance in the analogous experiment without perturbations, with only GE50 showing a very slight improvement over GP.
+The sustained congestion for Sui seen in Fig.~\ref{Validator profit under heavy load Sui preturbed} and congestion spike for Sui and Ethereum seen in Figures~\ref{Number of deffered txs under a spike Sui preturbed} and~\ref{Number of deffered txs under a spike Ethereum preturbed} showed no statistically significant difference in speed of congestion clearance compared to the non-perturbed case.
+The sustained congestion for Ethereum seen in Fig.~\ref{Validator profit under heavy load ETH preturbed} shows that the genetic sequencers performed worse compared to their performance in the analogous experiment without perturbations, with only GE50 showing a very slight improvement over GP.

-\subsection{Throughput, latency and full summary}
+\subsection{Throughput, Latency and Full Summary}

-Maximizing throughput and minimizing latency have not been the objectives of this work.
-Instead of targeting throughput, we decided to focus on maximizing validator revenue.
-This more closely aligns with the way transactions are currently ordered on most blockchains.

-As we do not make any assumptions about the hardware on which sequencing and execution will be run or about the inner workings of the blockchain, we define both throughput and latency as normalized by the time $d$ representing maximum execution time on a single worker.
-It is equal to 62500 units of execution for the Sui dataset and 1250000 units for the Ethereum-based dataset.
-Throughput is the average number of transactions executed within this time.
+In this work, we optimize for validator profit, reflecting the transaction ordering objective used by most existing blockchains, rather than maximizing throughput or minimizing latency.
+Since we make no assumptions about the underlying hardware or blockchain implementation, we report normalized performance metrics.
+Specifically, throughput is defined as the average number of transactions executed within a time budget $d$, representing the maximum execution time on a single worker ($62{,}500$ units for the Sui dataset and $1{,}250{,}000$ units for the Ethereum-based dataset).